drjoschua/nr-litteratur/USA-ASS.md

 * productivity costs, and
 * opportunity costs.

-Second, they list some (outdated) collaborative software for remote evaluation including _Microsoft NetMeeting_, _Lotus SameTime_, and _PlaceWare Web Conferencing_ including their advatages and disadvatages related to hardware necessities:
+Second, they list some (outdated) collaborative software for remote evaluation including _Microsoft NetMeeting_, _Lotus SameTime_, and _PlaceWare Web Conferencing_ including their advantages and disadvantages related to hardware necessities:
 * voice communication,
 * videotaping the session, and
-* loggign the test.
+* logging the test.

 Third, they discuss usability activities for remote evaluation including:
 * participative design,
-* walktroughs,
+* walkthroughs,
 * usability testing.

 Finally, they conduct three studies: